polyavi/battleShips/README.md

 * Issues to be fixed
   Done - Should put return/cancel button on join room screen Fixed - Events on user disconnect
-  - When ship moves there is slow down on each section Fixed - Double rooms and users appear when log in
+  Fixed- When ship moves there is slow down on each section Fixed - Double rooms and users appear when log in
+  - Ship range propblem

+* Practice React patterns and good practices
+  - cildren props
+  - Children.map() and cloneElement()
+  - Static Properties
+  - Context API
+  - Compound Components
+  - High Order Components
+  - Render Props
+  - shouldComponentUpdate